Target Exam

 (I) $sp^3d^2$

-(A) $[Ni(CO)_4]$ (IV): Nickel is in the zero oxidation state ($3d^8 4s^2$).
-Carbon monoxide ($CO$) is a very strong field ligand, causing the $4s$ electrons to pair into the $3d$ orbitals.
-This results in a completely filled $3d^{10}$ configuration, leaving the $4s$ and three $4p$ orbitals available for $sp^3$ hybridization (Tetrahedral geometry).
+Nickel is in the zero oxidation state with an electronic configuration of $[\text{Ar}]3d^84s^2$.
+Carbon monoxide $(\text{CO})$ is a very strong field ligand.
+Under its influence, the two electrons from the $4s$ orbital are forced into the $3d$ orbitals, fully pairing up the configuration to $3d^{10}$.
+This leaves the $4s$ and three $4p$ orbitals completely empty, which hybridize to form $sp^3$ hybridization (Tetrahedral geometry).

-(B) $[Ni(CN)_4]^{2-}$ (II): Nickel is in the +2 oxidation state ($3d^8$).
-Cyanide ($CN^-$) is a strong field ligand that causes the two unpaired electrons in the $3d$ subshell to pair up.
-This vacates one $3d$ orbital, leading to $dsp^2$ hybridization (Square planar geometry).
+Nickel is in the +2 oxidation state with an electronic configuration of $[\text{Ar}]3d^84s^0$.
+Cyanide $(\text{CN}^-)$ is a strong field ligand that forces the two unpaired electrons in the $3d$ orbitals to pair up against Hund's Rule.
+This vacates one inner $3d$ orbital, leading to $dsp^2$ hybridization (Square planar geometry).

 (C) $[Co(NH_3)_6]^{3+}$ (III): Cobalt is in the +3 oxidation state ($3d^6$).
 Ammonia ($NH_3$) acts as a strong field ligand here, pairing all six $d$-electrons.
 This leaves two inner $3d$ orbitals vacant, resulting in $d^2sp^3$ hybridization (Inner orbital octahedral geometry).